christian-vigh/jsclasses-org/script/README.md

 # REFERENCE #

-This section gives a detailed description of the object returned by the **$.script()** functions, which has no parameters.
+This section gives a detailed description of the object returned by the **$.script()** function, which has no parameters.

 The example data values all refer to this example script tag :